These iOS 13 apps work with Dark Mode, Sign in with Apple, Voice Control, and more - 9to5Mac

 Navigation and Travel:

-- App in the Air features Dark Mode and Sign in with Siri
+- App in the Air features Dark Mode and Sign in with Apple

 - Bird scoot scoots